The Adderall Effect on ADHD Symptoms: ADD Medication Overview

 For more information about Adderall and drug abuse, see the FDA Adderall Medication Guide.

 Why would someone take Adderall instead of Ritalin?

 An individual will almost always have a clear preference for one stimulant over the other, but a doctor cannot tell this in advance.
 A person has to try each medication to see what each has to offer him.
 Preference for one medication over the other does not run in families.
 Because one person in the family responds optimally to Adderall does not mean another family member will respond the same way.

 Some patients feel that Adderall has less of a drop-off effect than Ritalin, which means fewer rebound side effects as the medication wears off.
 Some people experience less or different side effects and drug interactions from different medications.
 They might experience side effects with Ritalin, and none with Adderall or vice versa.

-William Dodson, M.D., is a member of the ADDitude ADHD Specialist Panel.
+William Dodson, M.D., is a member of the ADDitude ADHD Medical Review Panel.